jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/demo.md

 Now, I don't have a full solution to that problem, but I see voltage glitching as a possible short term solution.
 I wanted to add to the knowledge of which chips are vulnerable to these attacks, and judge how it might be made easier and more reliable to carry them out. <!-- answer this! -->

-I wanted to see if the same "crowbar" technique applied to the nRF52 series in Thomas Roth's (AKA stacksmashing) video and LimitedResults' blog post could be easily replicated and applied to another family of microcontrollers, the CC253x/4x series from Texas Instruments.
+I also wanted to see if the same "crowbar" technique applied to the nRF52 series in Thomas Roth's (AKA stacksmashing) video and LimitedResults' blog post could be easily replicated and applied to another family of microcontrollers, the CC253x/4x series from Texas Instruments.
 The "crowbar" technique involves momentarily shorting the CPU voltage to ground in order to miscalculate or skip an instruction.

 Previously, my success criteria were very focussed on successfully glitching and then dumping the firmware of the nRF52832 and, later, the CC2541.